Marwa-Da/ArabicPlagiarismDetection/README.md

 In this project I try to find the plagiarism in AraPlagDet corpus(Arabic External Plagiarism Detection Corpus) following these steps:

-1. preprocessing th ecorpus text files
+1. Preprocessing the corpus text files.

-2. Preprocessing the input text file (which we want to classify as plagiarised or not).
+2. Preprocessing the input text file (which the user wants to classify as plagiarised or not).

 3. Query generation and submition.